 Pay attention to the ceiling height, especially if it’s already low.
 If you want to raise the floor, make sure the ceiling is at least 7 ½ feet high for optimal comfort.

-A garage is one of the least energy-efficient spaces at your home.
+A garage is one of the least energy-efficient spaces in your home.
 To maintain thermal comfort and avoid energy waste, make sure you insulate the walls before you paint them or install new drywall.

 Chances are your garage has been set up with non-finish-quality walls.
 Consider installing new drywall to make the room look more inviting and esthetically pleasing.
 If the walls are insulated already, consider leaving the existing drywall.
 However, you can finish it to make it look better.